pierre-achkar/sr4all/README.md

 # Webis-SR4ALL-26

+The final dataset is released on Zenodo under: https://doi.org/10.5281/zenodo.18431942

 This repository builds the Webis-SR4All dataset from OpenAlex + PDFs + structured extraction.

 Use the pipeline in the following order: